WebRTC Video

 Note: Bandwidth optimization is not yet implemented for Rockchip hardware encoders.
 Please let us know if you are using a Rockchip based platform.
 This will help us prioritize adding support for this if you need it.

-Using hardware acceleration in Docker
+Using VA-API in Docker

-- Add these arguments to your
+(or equivalent driver for your hardware) both inside and outside the container - Add these arguments to your

 docker run